Mike Horan (American football)

-Michael William Horan (born February 1, 1959) is a former professional American football punter.
-He played college football at Long Beach State and was drafted in the ninth round (235th overall) by the Atlanta Falcons of the National Football League (NFL).
+Michael William Horan (born February 1, 1959) is an American former professional football player who was a punter in the National Football League (NFL).
+He played college football for the Long Beach State 49ers and was selected by the Atlanta Falcons in the ninth round of the 1982 NFL draft.

-Although Horan played for five different teams during his career, he is best known for having punted for the Denver Broncos during their Super Bowl runs of the 1980s, and with the St. Louis Rams in their Super Bowl XXXIV victory over the Tennessee Titans (this was also his last NFL game).
-He tied the career record for most punts in Super Bowls with 17 total.
+Although Horan played for five different teams during his career, he is best known for having punted for the Denver Broncos during their Super Bowl runs of the 1980s, and with the St. Louis Rams in their Super Bowl XXXIV victory over the Tennessee Titans.
+In that last Super Bowl with St. Louis (his fourth), he punted twice to tie the career record for most punts in for a punter in a Super Bowl with 17 total; he retired after the game ended.

 He was selected to the Pro Bowl after the 1988 season, and named All-Pro, in which he had a 37.8 net average.
 He was known for his coffin corner punts.

 College career

 Horan attended Sunny Hills High School, after graduating, he attended Fullerton College before transferring to Long Beach State.

 In 1980, Horan appeared in 11 games.
 He recorded 58 punts for 2,369 yards.
 In 1981, he appeared in 10 games.
 He recorded 63 punts for 2,816 yards.
 He was named to the All-PCAA team.

 In 2008, Horan was inducted to the Fullerton College Athletic Hall of Fame.